 Traders are not permitted to employ misleading, deceptive or underhand tactics/methods to get you to part with your hard-earned cash.

-Misleading actions include (by way of example) advertising/ promoting goods that don’t in reality exist, or tendering/offering just a selective and limited items at the advertised price with little or no hope of meeting a large demand which could occur in the event of a consumer stampede.
-In respect to timeshare products if a trader market represents or promotes in writing or verbally that a product is (for example) an investment or that a consumer will be enriched in some way if they acquire the product that will be misleading
+Misleading actions include (by way of example) advertising/ promoting goods that don’t in reality exist, or tendering/offering selective and limited items at the advertised price with little or no hope of meeting a large demand which could occur in the event of a consumer stampede.
+In respect to timeshare products, if a trader represents or promotes in writing or verbally that a product is (for example) an investment, or that a consumer will be enriched in some way if they acquire the product, that will be misleading

 Sometimes consumers have to understand it’s not what was actually said that’s the problem.
 Sometimes it’s what’s been omitted that is the real concern.